punanand/Computer-Networks-Assignment/Selective-repeat/README.md

 Logging the events (sorted with respect to timestamp):
 1. Each of the application (client, server, Relay 1, Relay 2) write their logs to a temporary file while their execution.
 2. After the client breaks out of the loop, it reads these files in does online insertion sort on these logs after adding them to a node structure.
-3. Finally, the logs are output on 'logs_sorted.txt'
+3. Finally, the logs are output on `logs_sorted.txt`